How to Add a Blog to an Existing Website: 5 Methods Compared

 Before diving into options, understand what's at stake.

 SEO impact varies dramatically.
 A blog at yoursite.com/blog inherits your domain's authority.
 A blog on a separate subdomain (blog.yoursite.com) starts from zero.
-An iframe embed might not get indexed at all.
+A JavaScript embed that relies on client-side rendering might not get indexed reliably.

 Maintenance compounds over time.
 Some methods require ongoing developer involvement.
 Others run themselves.
-A "quick" solution that needs constant attention isn't actually quick.
+A "quick" setup that needs constant attention isn't actually quick.

 Performance affects rankings.
 Google uses page speed as a ranking factor.
 A slow blog drags down your entire content marketing effort.